kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

   I felt coming in like I was pretty much an outsider (I was the only person there from my school), and felt like I had just gotten lucky or someone had accidentally decided to grant me a travel award to attend.
 It was also my first time in Canada, and having a [love for the West Coast](https://kammitama5.github.io/images/accelerateU/a_022.png), it gave me a reason to visit.
 Also, having my first semester turn out pretty terribly and feeling isolated, I was pretty much looking for any reason to get away.
+- As it turns out, I made some incredible friends at that conference, and we remained in touch throughout 2020.
+Some are now faculty at Universities, working at large corporations, or pursuing postdocs.
+Sometimes we have salty conversations online or via text (haha).

 ## This year
 - A lot has happened in a year.
 I've settled in a lot more, and even though I am still an outsider in many ways where I am, in terms of the Academic community, I would say that I've quite settled in.
 I'm pretty familiar with many people in the AI research community, and consider them my peers and friends.
 They